The uppercut is the punch that gives most people trouble learning and executing correctly out of all the basic punches.

-The uppercut requires you to lower the punching hand to gather power and this makes it risky.
-So, make sure to always keep the other hand close to the head and your chin tightly tucked.
-When uppercutting you are open to counters and punches thrown simultaneously with yours.
+The uppercut requires you to lower the punching hand to gather power, making it risky.
+So, always keep the other hand close to the head and your chin tightly tucked.
+You are open to counters and punches thrown simultaneously with yours when uppercutting.

-The most important part of any punch is timing it correctly and the uppercut is even more dependent on proper timing and placement.
+The most important part of any punch is timing it correctly, and the uppercut is even more dependent on proper timing and placement.
 Uppercuts are most useful when infighting and are the strongest weapon for good clinchers.

 Slipping the opponent’s rear hand is the best way to use the lead uppercut.
-The dip to the outside loads up the punch and it’s the perfect counter strike to a rear straight.
+The dip to the outside loads up the punch, and it’s the perfect counter strike to a rear straight.
 A great example of using the lead uppercut as a deadly counter is Gervonta Davis’s insane knockout over Leo Santa Gruz.

-The rear uppercut is also the perfect weapon against shorter fighters who use a lot of head movement.
-If the opponent keeps his head very low it may be difficult for even hooks to land, but the uppercut can be very successful in these situations.
+The rear uppercut is the perfect weapon against shorter fighters with a lot of head movement.
+If the opponent keeps his head low, it may be difficult for hooks to land, but the uppercut can succeed in these situations.

-The rear uppercut is also a terrific counter strike and you can often see boxers like Floyd Mayweather and James Toney who use the shoulder roll defense to effectively counter rolled shots with a nice strong rear uppercut.
+The rear uppercut is also a terrific counter strike, and you can often see boxers like Floyd Mayweather and James Toney, who use the shoulder roll defense to counter roll shots effectively with a nice strong rear uppercut.

 The uppercut has a more limited use than other punches and different fighters will have different needs depending on their boxing style and height.
 Regardless, it’s always good to have more weapons at your disposal.